viperleed/viperleed/doc/content/parameters/elsplit.rst

 ELEMENT_MIX
 ===========

 ELEMENT_MIX defines whether sites defined as one element in the :ref:`POSCAR file<POSCAR>` are occupied by multiple chemical elements.
+See also :ref:`this page<occdelta>` for instructions on how to vary the occupation of a site during structure optimization.

 **Default:** None of the elements given in the :ref:`POSCAR file<POSCAR>` are occupied by multiple elements.

 **Syntax:**